A Guy Thing: Production

 In November 1999, it was reported that MGM had acquired comedy spec script, A Guy Thing, written by Greg Glienna and Pete Schwaba for David Ladd to produce.
+(Note: Larry Miller, who played Wedding Minister Ferris was missing from the end credits.)

 Principal photography took place from November 2001 to February 2002, in Seattle, Washington and Vancouver, British Columbia, Canada.

 The release date was originally slated for August 23, 2002 and then September 20, 2002 hence having a copyright date of 2002 in the credits, before finally being released January 17, 2003 in time for Valentine's Day.

 Release

 The film debuted at #7 in the U.S. box office, taking USD 6,988,749 in its opening weekend, before falling to #11 the following week.

 Reception

-On Rotten Tomatoes, it has a 25% approval rating based on 104 reviews, with an average score of and a consensus: "Wasting the talent of its leads, A Guy Thing is a predictable romantic comedy that relies on cheap laughs."
+On Rotten Tomatoes, it has a 25% approval rating based on 103 reviews, with an average score of and a consensus: "Wasting the talent of its leads, A Guy Thing is a predictable romantic comedy that relies on cheap laughs."
 On Metacritic the film has a score of 27% based on reviews from 29 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F.

 Dennis Harvey of Variety said that the film "does get slightly better as it goes along" but suggested that the multiple rewrites polished any creativity or originality out of the script.